 Covid-19 and your information

-The health and social care system is facing significant pressures due to the Covid-19 outbreak.
+The health and social care systems are facing significant pressures due to the Covid-19 outbreak.
 Health and care information is essential to deliver care to individuals, to support health and social care services and to protect public health.
-Information will also be vital in researching, monitoring, tracking and managing the outbreak.
-In the current emergency, it has become even more important to share health and care information across relevant organisations.
+Information will also be vital in researching, monitoring, tracking, and managing the outbreak.
+In the current emergency it has become even more important to share health and care information across relevant organisations.

 NHS England and Improvement and NHSX have developed a single, secure store to gather data from across the health and care system to inform the Covid-19 response.
 This includes data already collected by NHS England, NHS Improvement, Public Health England and NHS Digital.
 New data will include 999 call data, data about hospital occupancy and A&E capacity data as well as data provided by patients themselves.
 All the data held in the platform is subject to strict controls that meet the requirements of data protection legislation.

 In such circumstances where you tell us you’re experiencing Covid-19 symptoms we may need to collect specific health data about you.
 Where we need to do so, we will not collect more information than we require, and we will ensure that any information collected is treated with the appropriate safeguards.